Skip to content

 California Sends Bill to Governor Creating EV Economic Opportunity Zone in Riverside County

-International Trade Commission Investigation of Certain Vehicle Parts and Components The California Legislature sent to Governor Gavin Newsom’s desk a bill – Assembly Bill (AB) 2448 – that would create an “Electric Vehicle Economic Opportunity Zone” in Riverside County.
-It would create “programs to make electric vehicle manufacturing jobs and education more accessible to lower…
+test title The California Legislature sent to Governor Gavin Newsom’s desk a bill – Assembly Bill (AB) 2448 – that would create an “Electric Vehicle Economic Opportunity Zone” in Riverside County.
+It would create “programs to make electric vehicle manufacturing jobs and education more accessible to lower income communities.”
+It would also “authorize the agency…

 Read More